agile-learning-institute/mentorHub-mongodb/README.md

 python scrape_engineerkit.py
 ```

-### Manually build and test UI container
+### Manually build and test the container

-After executing the docker-build script as outlined below, you can [start the database](https://github.com/agile-learning-institute/institute/tree/main/docker-compose#run-the-mongodb-backing-database) to test your changes before opening a pull request.
+Use the following comand to build and run the container locally.
+See [here for details](https://github.com/agile-learning-institute/institute/blob/main/docker-compose/README.md) on how to stop/start the database.

 ```bash
 .src/docker-build.sh